Doctor of Audiology (Au.D.)

 The Doctor of Audiology (Au.D.) program prepares students for careers as clinical audiologists.
 The USF Au.D. program begins with outstanding applicants and capitalizes on the world-class resources of the CSD Department, including experienced clinicians and scientists in all areas of audiology and hearing science.
 Students graduating with an Au.D. are in high-demand and enjoy rewarding careers in academia, health care, and corporate settings.

-The USF Au.D. program is a 4-year residential program offering comprehensive coursework from engaged faculty, exciting internal and external clinical placements, and a host of research opportunities.
+The USF Au.D. program is a 4-year, full-time, 120-credit residential program offering comprehensive coursework from engaged faculty, exciting internal and external clinical placements, and a host of research opportunities.
 Requirements include regularly scheduled academic course work, clinical practica, a doctoral research project, completion of a series of comprehensive examinations, ASHA competencies, and a national examination in Audiology.

 Visit Our Program

-The 2018 Au.D. program Open House will be held on Friday October 26, 2018 from 1 to 4 pm in PCD 3007 on the USF campus.
-The Open House will include an information session followed by tours of the Audiology Clinic led by current Au.D. students.
-All students who intend to apply for admission in Fall 2018 are invited.
+The 2021 AuD program Open House will be held on Friday, October 29, 2021 from 1:00 to 3:00 PM.
+The Open House will include an info session followed by tours of the Audiology Clinic led by current AuD students.
+All students who intend to apply for admission in Fall 2022 are invited to attend in person in PCD 1147 or virtually (link in flyer).
 No RSVP is required.
 If you are unable to attend, please contact us to arrange a visit at another time.

 A strength of the USF AuD program is the wide variety of clinical opportunities available to students.
 The suburban campus is close to the many audiology practices that serve the 2.4 million people who live in the greater Tampa Bay area.